Tympan/Tympan_Rev_E_Hardware/Tympan_Rev_E/Library/teensy.pretty/README.md

-Teensy library for KiCAD
+Teensy footprint library for KiCAD
 =======================================

-This repo includes footprints for the following Teensy versions:
+This repo includes KiCAD footprints for the following Teensy versions:

   - Teensy 1.0
   - Teensy++ 1.0